santiagodiaz10/seg_municharters/README.md

 ## Reproducibility

-For this case study, I have adapted de code to showcase an example for municipalities in Cordoba province.
-To obtain figures below, first download the data files from **`data`** and then run the **`R/segregation_maps.R`** script.
+For this case study, I have adapted the code to showcase an example for municipalities in Cordoba province.
+To obtain the interactive maps below, first download the data files from **`data`** and then run the **`R/segregation_maps.R`** script.
 The file contains self-explanatory code for easily reproducing the results.

 ### Figure 1: Unsatisfied Basic Needs (UBN) Gini Segregation: